eernstg/invariant_collection/README.md

 requirement.
 Also, an inspection of `A.next(_)` confirms that `x` remains even, which is also true for `x += 14` and `x -= 14`.

+Hence, a (superficial) static analysis seems to confirm that the evenness property is preserved all the way.

 However, if the value of `a` is actually an instance of `B` then `a.next(x)` will return a value which isn't even, and then we may stay off track (such that the evenness requirement is violated) for any number of